sondreb/ume/README.md

 # ume

-Community Collaboration without centralized storage
+Community Collaboration without centralized storage and end-to-end-encrypted communication.

-"ume" (You & Me)
+"ume" (YouMe)

 **ume** is a collaborative app that runs in your web browser and all content is stored on your local browser storage using IndexedDB.
 There are no central server hosting the content, it is all hosted on every individual web browser.